Australian Government

 Van Diemen Gulf

-Winds: East to southeasterly 15 to 20 knots.
-Seas: 1 to 1.5 metres.
+Winds: Southeasterly 15 to 20 knots.
+Seas: 1 to 1.5 metres, decreasing to 1 metre during the afternoon.
 Swell: Below 0.5 metres.
-Weather: Partly cloudy.
-The chance of a thunderstorm.
+Weather: Sunny.

 Arafura Coast: Cape Don to Cape Wessel